 - Do they need support in speaking up?

 It’s crucial to “pay attention to your child’s feelings and ask them to put their emotions into words,” says Warren.
 Regular conversations about emotions and mental health remind teens that their feelings and health matter.
-This provides a critical foundation for teens to understand that they can set boundaries against things that are unhealthy for them.
+This provides a critical foundation for teens to understand how they can set healthy boundaries against things that are unhealthy for them.

 Strategies for Teens to Try